bongsan009/Learn-DSA-with-JS/Recursive/qna.md

 9. Implement a Binary search.
 10. Implement a Merge sort.
 11. Check whether a string is a plindrome or not.
+12. Find the max element in an Array.
 ```